 - However, it is best to only ask contacts who know you well and care about your success.
 Otherwise, those letters will not be adding much substance to the committee letter.

-- Your advisor and the chair will then pull the highlights out of each letter he/she receives in order to write the committee letter.
+- Your adviser and the chair will then pull the highlights out of each letter he/she receives in order to write the committee letter.

 - Following the mock interview, your personal committee will draw upon information from your interview in order to enhance the committee letter.

-It is your responsibility to send school addresses to the HSAC, so your advisor can send the committee letter to your schools!
+It is your responsibility to send school addresses to the HSAC, so your adviser can send the committee letter to your schools!

 You should request letters from: